 It's easy to confuse material possessions with real achievement.

 Advertisers prey on these needs, of course.
 But the real problem may be that it's much easier to buy something than it is to accomplish something.
 It's much easier to look successful than to expend the time, energy, attention, and commitment it takes to leave the world a better place.

 And that can leave us feeling hollow and unsatisfied.

 So how can we break free?

-- Determine a way to actually meet that need.
+2. Determine a way to actually meet that need.
 If a pair of shoes is giving you self esteem, that's a problem.
 I'm not judging you, because I've been in the same situation.
-What is a true solution to your need?
-If you lack self-worth, maybe you need therapy, or a life coach, or an activity that bolsters your confidence and makes you feel needed.
+But what is a true solution to your need?
+If you lack self-worth, maybe you need therapy, or a life coach, or an activity that bolsters your confidence and makes you feel needed (such as volunteering for a cause you care about).
 Buying something won't do that.

 We don't have to be caught in an eternal loop of desire and discontent, mere consumers who are constantly enticed into buying something new.
 We don't have to be so busy trying to impress everyone else that we ignore our true needs.
 Minimalism can help us find lasting satisfaction.

 We can reduce the clutter in our homes and schedules, gaining peace and confidence.
 By keeping only what we value, we actually gain a clearer understanding of ourselves, and simplify our lives at the same time.

 We find our true identity when we own and do less.